tensorflow/tensorflow/g3doc/OpDefinitions.md

     -   In non-static methods, a variable 'ConcreteOp op' is defined and may be used to refer to an instance of the derived operation.

+ODS also allows generating the declarations for the `InterfaceMethod` of the op if one specifies the interface with `DeclareOpInterfaceMethods` (see example below).

 Examples:

 ```tablegen